jquery-archive/plugins.jquery.com/pages/docs/names.md

 from all other plugins.
 This is different from the title of your plugin, which you can think of as the display name.

-**Plugin names may only contain letters, numbers, hypens, dots, and underscores.**
+**Plugin names may only contain letters, numbers, hyphens, dots, and underscores.**

 We encourage you to follow a few simple tips as well: